-Low Morales: Low morale seems to be a contagious epidemic (especially in London) due to long periods of expensive study (exams until your 30s anyone?), long extra / un-clocked hours, high burn-out, on top of the 6 year student debt there are extra fees for progression, college membership and annual GMC fees.
-As such, a % of your salary just seems to go back into being permitted to carrying on working in the first place), high emotional demands of the job and the breakdown of interpersonal relations between colleagues or loved ones that accompanies being plain tired and fed-up.
+Low Morales: Low morale seems to be a contagious epidemic (especially in London) due to long periods of expensive study (exams until your 30s anyone?), extra / un-clocked hours that are simply expected, high burn-out, in addition to a 6 year student debt there are further fees for progression, college membership and annual GMC fees.
+As such, a % of your salary just seems to go back into being permitted to carrying on working in the first place.
+Further penalities include the high emotional demands of the job and the subsequent breakdown of interpersonal relations between colleagues or loved ones that accompanies being plain tired, mentally burned out and fed-up.

 Why Strike?
-Strikes were an absolute last resort, there hasn’t been action like this on such a scale for many decades and yet what else is there to do when the Health Minister simply responds by stating that it’s his way or the highway?
+Strikes were an absolute last resort, there hasn’t been action like this or on such a scale for many decades and yet, what else is there to do when the Health Minister simply responds by stating that it’s his way or the highway?
 Forgive me for thinking that our society had a modicum of democracy.
-In addition to this hypocrisy there are the plain and simple lies.
+In addition to this hypocrisy, there are the plain and simple lies.
 Hunt claims that the change is such a necessity because there is no ‘7 day NHS’ and as a result weekend death rates are higher than they are during the week.
-In fact this was completely wrong and his analysis of the statistics was flawed.
+This is completely wrong and his analysis of the statistics is clearly flawed.
 In spite of this being pointed out to him on numerous occasions, he sits in every constructed appearance like a puppet on a string, playing the same old broken record.
-Its no surprise that trying to get a politician to admit they were wrong, is about as hopeful as teaching a dog to speak Mandarin but to be so shamelessly nonchalant in ones defiance seems unprecedented.
+It’s no surprise that trying to get a politician to admit they were wrong, is about as hopeful as teaching a dog to speak Mandarin but to be so shamelessly nonchalant in ones defiance seems unprecedented.

 A 24/7 Service: There is 7 day cover in the NHS.
 Doctors work weekends, bank holidays, Christmas’ and birthdays 365 days of the year.
-What he is not making clear to the public, is that there is not 7 day access to diagnostic services such as lab results and imaging as everyone else has gone home by the time Friday night rolls around – most doctors would agree it would be a good thing to have these available at the weekends!
-However instead of supplying the extra funding and additional work force required to make this a realistic possibility, Hunt decides the solution is to somehow stretch the limited number of doctors we already have and just force them to work longer, for less.
+What Hunt is not making clear to the public, is that there is not 7 day access to diagnostic services such as lab results and imaging as everyone else has gone home by the time Friday night rolls around – most doctors would agree it would be a good thing to have these available at the weekends!
+However instead of supplying the extra funding and additional work force required to make this a realistic possibility, Hunt decides the solution is to somehow stretch the limited number of doctors we already have and force them to work longer, for less.
 Rationality is sanity – this man has neither.

 But is it really just about the money?
 Doctors already work over their paid hours, they voluntarily stay on shifts for longer for the safety of their patients.
-There is no feeling quite like having the responsibility of another human’s life and health improve or deteriorate under your watch, its not a job where you clock out of work and forget about it all until the next morning.
+There is no feeling quite like the collective responsibility of sustaining another human’s quality of life, its not a job where you clock out of work and forget about it all until the next morning.
 When I walk into hospital its not uncommon to still see people who are supposed to be starting a rota’d day off still on the wards, following up results or ensuring a safe handover.

 The other week I was on an Infectious Diseases rotation at St Mary’s, where a consultant had left his family abroad and flown back to London to operate on a girl who urgently needed his time and expertise – for no extra payment to himself.
 When we argue that this is not merely about the money and the cynics sneer that we are using patient safety as just an excuse, we mean it.
 We don’t want the responsibility and the soul crushing feeling of someone getting hurt, having their quality of life impacted, or dying because we were too tired and overworked to prevent it.
-We are human, we should collectively be doing all we can to minimise the risk of human error in such a setting.
-In the aviation industry pilots can call in ‘fatigued’ in which case they are not allowed to work, yet we are removing such safety netting from the NHS.
+Doctors are human, we should collectively be doing all we can to minimise the risk of human error in such a setting.
+In the aviation industry pilots can call in ‘fatigued’ – in which case they are not allowed to work.
+It makes little sense to be removing such safety netting from the NHS.

-This has been a reason for those in the profession to unite, appreciate what we have and feel passionate enough to defend it.
-I am so proud of the attitudes and actions of those around me, there were no media reports of tragedies over the strike and I can guarantee you the media were sniffing around for some like truffle pigs.
-I am also very proud that every interview with a Junior doctor on TV has been nothing but articulate, passionate, modest and truthful – it’s a shame that the same cannot be said for the politicians involved, the ones running our country (into the ground) and only concerned with personal gain.
+The whole episode has been a reason for those in the profession to unite, appreciate what we have and feel passionate enough to defend it.
+As a lowly student, I am so proud of the attitudes and actions of those around me.
+There were no media reports of tragedies over the strike and I can guarantee you the media were sniffing around for some like truffle pigs.
+I am also very proud that every interview with a Junior doctor on TV has been nothing but articulate, passionate, modest and truthful – it’s a shame that the same cannot be said for the politicians involved, the ones running our country (into the ground) and seemingly only concerned with personal gain.

 There are some that say the reason hours and wages are being targeted is because we can no longer afford the NHS and wages for the entire workforce must makeup a large proportion of its funding.
 I agree that we live in a time whereby the original model of the NHS is now outdated and creaking under the strain, people are living longer and returning with more chronic diseases.
 Since it was founded, it has become less about prevention and increasingly about lengthy treatment (as supported by Big Pharma), which it cannot sustain without change.
 However parachuting in short-term consultants with short-term targets and short-term fixes is going to lead to – surprise surprise, no long-term solutions.
-There are too few large-scale innovations, minimal re-modelling and negotiations happening to support the current system and carry it into the future, yet the wrong reasons are being identified and targeted as points of focus.
+There are too few large-scale innovations, minimal re-modelling and negotiations happening to support the current system and carry it into the future.
+The wrong reasons are being identified and targeted as points of focus.

 What I think about the Health Minister: Jeremy Hunt has stated that this will be his last big job in politics, as the Panama scandal highlighted, he gets paid more than the prime minister and Jeremy Corbyn combined and increased personal wealth is clearly a priority on his agenda.
 It doesn’t seem hard to believe that such a man would be determined to push this through, undermining the very people that underpin the functioning of a thinly spread NHS, in the name of financial gain.
 He has co-authored a book on dismantling the NHS in the past and the permanent smirk he wears seems completely un-phased by the record-breaking unpopularity he has earned himself nationwide.
 To me this does not resonate with the persona of someone who truly cares about social healthcare, other people or in fact anyone but themselves.